Ronit223/Calculate_DIscount-amount_of_buying_Laptop-and-Computer/README.md

 -- Write a program based on above criteria , to input name, address, amount of purchase and the type of purchase ( 'L' for Laptop & 'C' for Desktop ).
 Compute and print the net amount to be paid by a customer with his name and address.

      # Warning :-

-The Code make damage to the main concept of the code in Turbo C++ If the value is higher than reality price.
+The Code make damage to the
+main concept of the code in         Turbo C++ If the value is           higher than reality price.
 So,      Use #VS Code# for better output.

      # Output :-
      Enter Name- Ronit Chatterjee
      Enter Address - Kulti DVC Colony
      Enter amount of purchase - 30000
-Enter type of purchase (L/C) - L
+     Enter type of purchase (L/C) -L
      Your net amount is: 28500 Sir Ronit Chatterjee.
      It will delivered to Kulti DVC Colony.